Soojin-Lee0819/connectionsLab/Project2/README.md

 ### Detecting Correct Answer

   Once the json file was uploaded properly, I could test if the camera detects the correct answer.
-For example, for this specific clue, the answer is palm tree card.
+For example, for this specific clue, the answer is a palm tree card.

    <img src="images/correct.jpg" width="600">

-When the correct card is shown to the camera, it identifies the classification and if the image classification is palm, and the confidence is higher than 0.99 it emits the "correct" signal to the server.
+When the correct card is shown to the camera, it identifies the classification and if the image classification is palm, and the confidence is higher than 0.98 it emits the "correct" signal to the server.
 The player who got it correct first will have added score, and the pick button is enabled to start the new round.

   1. If the video detects the image with a confidence higher than 0.98, it starts the function checkMatch()